0xReki/0xreki.github.io/_posts/2021/2021-06-10-a-look-at-doman-mahjong-in-final-fantasy-xiv-online.md

 ---
 Since January 2019, Doman Mahjong is a one of the Games you can play in the Gold Saucer in Final Fantasy XIV.[^patch-4-5] That's more than 2 years now!
-From what I have seen, at least is the West, it had very a rocky path to being an accepted addition to the game.
+From what I have seen, at least is the West, it had a very rocky path to being an accepted addition to the game.
 Things definitely got better, but that's also because of the improvements the “mini-game” got over the past two years.
 Let's have a look at what it looks like today.

 ## Final Fantasy XIV

 First, let's get the basics down:
-Final Fantasy XIV is an MMO for Windows, macOS, PlayStation 4 and PlayStation 5 where you need to both purchase the game and have an active subscription, usually.
+Final Fantasy XIV is an MMORPG for Windows, macOS, PlayStation 4 and PlayStation 5 where you usually need to both purchase the game and have an active subscription.
 But if you're only interested in Mahjong, rejoice: you can play using the time-unlimited trial account.
 You don't need to pay at all.
-Granted, there are some restrictions in place, e.g., not being able to use tells, a.k.a. whisper to someone.
+Granted, there are some restrictions in place, e.g., not being able to use tells, a.k.a. whisper to someone or not being able to invite other players to join your party.
 Those restrictions might be a hindrance to playing mahjong.
 More of that later.